-Choose text and background colors with a high luminance contrast, or better yet allow the user to select the combination.
+Choose text and background colours with a high luminance contrast, or better yet allow the user to select the combination.

 Use lower case letters.
 Avoid the use of capital letters.
 Using all capital letters make it harder to read for people with dyslexia.